skafdasschaf/lilypond-tools/README.md

 ### Sectioning and TOC

 Sectioning commands:
+- `\insertEmptyPage`: Inserts an empty page (useful if parts should start on the right page).
 - `\part "<number>" "<title>"`: Adds a part page, followed by an empty left page.
 Must be used inside a `\book`.
 - `\section "<title>"`,
 - `\section "<number>" "<title>"`, or